 Here are a suggested list of things to try if you are having unexpected build problems.
 Each step requires more time than the one before, so try them in order.
 Most issues will be solved at step 1 or 2.

-Make sure your forest is up-to-date
+Make sure your repository is up-to-date

 Clean build results